Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-1.md

 See our <a href='https://origami.ft.com/blog/2021/06/01/newsletter/#the-origami-specification-is-no-more'>blogpost on why the Origami specification is deprecated</a>.
 </aside>

-## Create-component CLI

-Origami components are developed using the [Origami `create-component`](https://github.com/Financial-Times/origami/tree/main/tools/create-component) interactive command line interface.
-The CLI tool was developed using [Glugun](https://infinitered.github.io/gluegun/#/) and it will generate all the files needed for your component configuration.
-The component will be created in Origami monorepo under the [components](https://github.com/Financial-Times/origami/tree/main/components) folder.
 ## Boilerplate

 To help us get started we can use the following command: